-Allen A. Debus sculpted this sculpture of the way the putative horned dinosaur Agathaumas sylvestris was believed to have looked back in the late 19th Century, based upon a vintage sculpture and subsequent painting by artist Charles R. Knight.
-Actually, “Agathaumas” was a “headless wonder” based on scrappy fossil material probably pertaining to the well-known ceratopsian dinosaur Triceratops.
+Geologist/artist/author Allen A. Debus sculpted this sculpture of the way the putative horned dinosaur Agathaumas sylvestris was believed to have looked back in the late 19th Century, based upon a vintage and quite fanciful sculpture and subsequent painting — both incorporating remains pertaining to other dinosaurian taxa — by artist Charles R. Knight housed in the collections of the American Museum of Natural History.
+Actually, “Agathaumas” was a “headless wonder” based on very incomplete fossil postcranial skeletal material, also housed in the American Museum, probably pertaining to the well-known ceratopsian dinosaur Triceratops.

-Although mostly a hypothetical dinosaur, Agathaumas turned up in several early motion pictures.
-Here Willis O’Briend animates an Agathaumas for the unfinished RKO movie project Creation (1932).
+Below, in a photo from my collection, Willis O’Brien animates an “Agathaumas” for the unfinished RKO movie project Creation (1932).

 Small pewter Agathaumas figure, one of a set of such miniature prehistoric animals from Ral Partha (1980s).